Hancoson/vue-app/README.md

 # Vue app

-*A app buile vue2.0 with vue-resource、vue-router、 es6、webpack*
+*A app buile vue2.x with vuex、axios、vue-router、 es6、webpack*

 `Vue app` is a Zhihu-daily-byVuejs.